 Koonthankulam Bird Sanctuary

-A popular Bird Sanctuary in the far south of Thirunelveli, this place is fast developing as a haven for migratory birds.
+A popular bird sanctuary in the far south at Thirunelveli, this place is fast developing as a haven for migratory birds.
 Winters here see around 35 various species of birds.

-A picturesque health resort near Thirunelveli, here the western ghats form the beauteous backdrop.
-Courtallam is known for its gorgeous waterfall that divides itself into further eight forceful falls and is perfect for bathing all day through.
-The water is said to have therapeutic qualities and cures rheumatic joints, chronic headache and nerve disorder on regular use.
+A picturesque health resort near Thirunelveli, the Western Ghats form a beauteous backdrop here.
+Courtallam is known for its gorgeous waterfall that divides itself into eight more forceful falls and is perfect for bathing all through the day.
+The water is said to have therapeutic qualities and cures rheumatic joints, chronic headaches and nerve disorders on regular use.

 Swamy Nellaiappar-Kanthimathi Ambal Temple

-The Swamy Nellaiappar-Kanthimathi Ambal Temple's musical pillars in Mani Mandapam produce sweet sound when struck.
-The thousand pillared Somavara Mandapam, Vasantha Mandapam and the beautiful carvings in Tamra Sabha dates back to 700 AD.
+The Swamy Nellaiappar-Kanthimathi Ambal Temple's musical pillars in Mani Mandapam produce a sweet sound when struck.
+The thousand pillared Somavara Mandapam, Vasantha Mandapam and the beautiful carvings in Tamra Sabha are as old as 700 AD.

 Thiruchirappalli was built by the Nayaks of Madurai on the banks of the serene Cauvery river.
-Spread over an area of 146.90 sq.kms, Thiruchirappalli was under the stronghold of the early Cholas and then to the Pallavas.
+Spread over an area of 146.90 sq kms, Thiruchirappalli was under the stronghold of the early Cholas and then the Pallavas.
 Lovingly called Trichy, this ancient city is famous for its architectural marvels.
-This bustling city of Tamil Nadu is famous for colorful glass bangles, artificial diamonds, cigars, handloom cloth, and wooden and clay toys.
+This bustling city of Tamil Nadu is famous for colourful glass bangles, artificial diamonds, cigars, handloom cloth, wooden and clay toys.

-The Rock Fort is perched atop an abrupt massive rock formation within the town and is 83m high.
-The rock dates back to 3.800 million years and is in itself a marvel.
+The Rock Fort is perched atop an abrupt massive rock formation within the town and is 83 m high.
+The rock dates back to 3.8 million years and is a marvel in itself.
 The main tourist attraction is, however, the temple inside rather than the fort itself.
 The Uchipillaiyar Koil temple dedicated to Lord Vinayaka offers a spectacular view of Thiruchirappalli.
-Amidst the ruins, a climb of 344 steps takes you to inscriptions of 3rd century B.C.
+Amidst the ruins, a climb of 344 steps takes you to inscriptions of 3rd century BC.

 Thiruvanaikkaval Or Jambukeswarar Temple

-Situated near Srirangam, this calm and serene Siva temple is known especially for its excellent architectural grandeur.
-Under an ancient Jumbu tree, the lingam here is partially submerged by water representing God-incarnate as Water.
+Situated near Srirangam, this calm and serene Shiva temple is known especially for its excellent architectural grandeur.
+Under an ancient Jumbu tree, the lingam here is partially submerged in water.

-Theni in Southern Tamil Nadu is a favored tourist spot and is known for its serene environment.
-Enchanting dams, mesmerizing waterfalls and innumerable pilgrim centers amidst the verdant green landscape make Theni very different from the hustle and bustle of busy tourist spots.
+Theni in southern Tamil Nadu is a favoured tourist spot and is known for its serene environment.
+Enchanting dams, mesmerising waterfalls and innumerable pilgrim centres amid the verdant green landscape make Theni very different from the hustle and bustle of busy tourist spots.

-The 111 feet Vaigai Dam can store 71 feet of water.14 kms from Theni sylvan surroundings is a popular picnic spot.
+The 111 ft high Vaigai Dam can store up to 71 feet of water.
+There is a popular picnic spot 14 kms from Theni with sylvan surroundings.

 Mavoothu Vellappar Temple

 The main shrine in Devadanapatti is Kamatchi Amman Temple but the sanctum sanctorum here is never opened.
-Pujas are offered only to the portals.
-The Evening Puja lends a beautiful environment with the performance by various musical instruments.
+A beautiful ambience is created during the evening pujas.

-Thanjavur, formerly the Tanjore city of eastern Tamil Nadu, lies in the Kaveri (Cauvery) River delta stretching over an area of 29.24 sq.kms.
-It served as the seat of power for the Chola (Cola) empire from the 10th to the 14th century and became important during the Vijayanagar, Maratha, and British periods.
-Known as a centre of learning and culture it is famous for its unique art in bronze, Handicrafts and South Indian Musical Instruments.
+Thanjavur, formerly the Tanjore city of eastern Tamil Nadu, lies in the Kaveri (Cauvery) River delta stretching over an area of 29.24 sq kms.
+It served as the seat of power for the Chola empire from the 10th to the 14th century AD and became important during the Vijayanagar, Maratha and British eras in Indian history.
+Known as the hub of culture and learning, it is famous for its unique art in bronze, handicrafts and south-Indian musical instruments.

-Built by the great Chola King, Raja Raja I in the 10th century AD, Sri Brihadeswara temple is an marvelous example of the Chola architectural grandeur.
-The awesome 14 storied granite temple rise to a height of 216 feet, the plinth of central shrine being 45.72 sq.m. and the shrine proper measuring 30.48 sq.m.
-The Vimanam of Sri Brihadeswara temple which rises perpendicularly from a square base to height of 60.96m.and the gold-plated copper Kalasa at the top weighs 339.5 Kilogram.
-Nandi, the Big Bull, weighing around 20 tonnes, is sculpted out from a single stone and sits exactly opposite to the sanctum sanctorum.
-Inside this colossal structure of Sri Brihadeswara temple, a 7m. high Sivalinga presides.
-The temple is adorned with beautiful paintings and suberb sculpture on the inner walls and ceilings.
+Built by the great Chola King, Raja Raja I in the 10th century AD, Sri Brihaddeswara temple is a marvellous example of the Chola architectural grandeur.
+The awesome 14 storied granite temple rises to a height of 216 feet, the plinth of the central shrine being 45.72 sq m and the shrine proper measuring 30.48 sq.m.
+The Vimanam of Sri Brihaddeswara temple rises perpendicularly from the square base to a height of 60.96 m and the gold-plated copper Kalasa at the top weighs 339.5 kg.
+Nandi, the Big Bull, weighing around 20 tonnes, is sculpted from a single stone and sits exactly opposite to the sanctum sanctorum.
+Inside this colossal structure of Sri Brihaddeswara temple, a 7 m high Shivalinga presides.
+The temple is adorned with beautiful paintings and superb sculpture on the inner walls and ceilings.

-The beautiful Palace of masonry was built partly by the Nayaks around 1550 AD and partly by the Marathas.
-Spread over an area of 530 acres it is surrounded by 15 feet high wall.
-Inside the complex the 190 feet Arsenal tower stands majestically in eight storeys and attracts large number of tourists.
+The beautiful Thanjavur Palace was built partly by the Nayaks around 1550 AD and partly by the Marathas.
+Spread over an area of 530 acres, it is surrounded by a 15 feet high wall.
+Inside the complex, the 190 feet Arsenal Tower stands majestically in eight storeys and attracts a large number of tourists.
 Built to a little north of Arsenal Tower in Serginayakas style, the Bell Tower houses the famous Maratha Durbar Hall abounding in exquisite paintings.
 The Saraswathy Mahal Library offers priceless collection of ancient books and manuscripts while the Art Gallery is enriched by granite, bronze and stone sculptures of the Chola Period.
-The Sangeet Mahal is a wonder and especially known for it bears mark of the engineering skills of the period which is reflected in its acoustically perfect musical hall.
+The Sangeet Mahal is a wonder and especially known for being a testimony to the engineering skills of the period which is reflected in its acoustically perfect musical hall.
 Schwartz Church stands in the Palace Garden.

 The princely state of Pudukkottai is presently a part of the state of Tamil Nadu.
 The origin of the state dates back to the 17th century.
-The city is rich in archaeological reminiscent deposited in various part of Pudukkottai.
+The city is rich in archaeological reminiscences in various parts of Pudukkottai.
 The city also has an abundance of temples, tanks and canals constructed by the various dynasties that ruled Pudukkottai.

 Pudukkottai lies at a distance of 390 km from the capital city of Tamil Nadu, Chennai.
 The region is well connected by railroads and bus routes to other cities in the state.
 The cultural and religious heritage of the city is visible from the monumental structures and the holy temples that abound the Pudukkottai region.